Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 In situations where abnormal resistance values are present or no spark is being produced, it’s crucial to address the issue promptly to prevent further damage to the vehicle’s engine.
 Ignoring these warning signs can lead to more extensive and costly repairs down the line.

-To determine whether the ignition coil needs to be replaced, follow the steps outlined in the previous sections to test the coil’s resistance values.
+To determine whether the ignition coil needs to be replaced, follow the outlined in the previous sections to test the coil’s resistance values.
 If the results consistently show abnormalities or if no spark is being produced, it’s best to consult with a professional mechanic to confirm the diagnosis and replace the ignition coil if necessary.

 In conclusion, keeping an eye out for consistently abnormal resistance values and the absence of spark production can help you identify when it’s time to replace the ignition coil.
 By addressing these issues promptly, you can ensure the continued smooth operation of your vehicle’s engine and avoid more significant problems in the future.